infracoderlabs/infracoderlabs/README.md

 ## 🔧 Technologies We Use

-At Infracoders Labs, we work with a wide array of cutting-edge tools, including:
+At Infracoders Labs, we explore a wide array of cutting-edge tools, including:

 - **Terraform & CloudFormation**: Automate and manage cloud infrastructure.
 - **Ansible & Infrahub**: Manage and automate network configurations.